renatoathaydes/keepup/README.md

 ## Working examples

-Please find working examples of applications using Keepup in the [examples](examples) directory.
+Please find working example applications using Keepup in the [examples](examples) directory.

+You can also look at the [keepup-tests](keepup-tests) sub-projects, which include an [example using Bintray](keepup-tests/bintray-tests).

 ## Building Keepup

-If you want to build Keepup locally, I recommend that you use [SDKMAN!](https://sdkman.io/) to get the right Java distribution (must be Java 11+ and include the JavaFX runtime):
+If you want to build Keepup locally, I recommend that you use [SDKMAN!](https://sdkman.io/) to get the right Java distribution (must be Java 11+... must also include the JavaFX runtime if you want to run the JavaFX examples):

 ```
 sdkman use java 11.0.5.fx-zulu